rupor-github/fb2converter/README.md

 Configuration is fully documented [here](https://github.com/rupor-github/fb2converter/blob/master/static/configuration.toml).
 In order to customize program behavior use "export" command to the directory of your choice and then supply path to your configuration file during program run.

-Program has detailed logging configured by default (conversion.log in current working directory) - in case of problems, take a look there first.
+Program has detailed logging configured by default (by default conversion.log in current working directory) - in case of problems, take a look there first.

 ```
 >>> ./fb2c